 All participants in the federally-managed commercial groundfish fisheries off Alaska are subject to Observer Program requirements, including vessels 40 feet length overall and larger, and vessels participating in the commercial halibut fishery.
 The Observer Program places all vessels and processors in the groundfish and halibut fisheries (except catcher vessels delivering unsorted codends to mothership vessels) into one of two observer coverage categories: 1) the full coverage category or 2) the partial coverage category.

 Q2.
-How Will Observer And EM Coverage Be Assigned in 2018?
+How Will Observer And EM Coverage Be Assigned?

 - Fixed gear vessels less than 40 ft length overall (LOA) and vessels fishing with jig gear.

 - Vessels that are voluntarily participating in electronic monitoring innovation research.